w3c/cogai/demos/nlp/commonsense.md

 How can we partition commonsense knowledge into areas with strong internal dependencies, and weak external dependencies?
 Can we sort such areas into a dependency graph that gives us an ordering of what needs to be learned before proceeding to other areas?
 Examples of such areas include social, physical and temporal reasoning.

-Benchmarks are one way to assess performance, but fail to explain how an agent understands and reasons.
+Benchmarks are one way to assess performance, e.g. scoring agents on their answers to multiple-choice questions, but this fails to explain how an agent understands and reasons.
 That requires a conversational interface that allows understanding to be probed through questions.

 ## Background resources
 <details>